The "One-Bite" Rule for Dogs

-The "one-bite" rule is a common law principle that is distinct from the strict liability principle.
-In the case of the "one-bite" rule, the owners of a dog are deemed negligent and liable for injuries sustained by a dog bite victim only when the owner is aware of their dog's vicious nature.
-Suppose you are looking to understand the extent to which the "one-bite" rule is applicable, our personal injury lawyer Los Angeles is always ready and willing to accord you the guidance that you require.
+In the case of the "one-bite" rule, dog owners are deemed negligent and liable for injuries sustained by a dog bite victim only when the owner is aware of their dog's vicious nature.
+To better understand how this affects your case, our personal injury lawyer in Los Angeles is always ready and willing to accord you the guidance you require.

 Pet owners are legally obligated to monitor their dog's behavior.
 It safeguards them from negligence claims emanating from an unwarranted attack.
 Most dog owners regard the "one-bite" statute as a rule that accords them immunity where their dog has caused injury to another for the very first time.

 That is not always the case.
 Once aware, owners are responsible for warning pedestrians, family, or friends of their dog's vicious behavior.
 If your furry companion becomes too aggressive at the slightest provocation, there is a possibility that it could result in someone getting harmed.

 If a dog owner notices vicious behavior and proceeds to do nothing about it, the court can determine the owner had prior knowledge with supporting evidence.
 Therefore, such a case will be treated differently.